-On the other hand, even for an expert there will be some benefit of using a frothing machine.
-The microfoam from a frothing machine is more consistent, and the you have more control over the level of foaming.
+On the other hand, even for an expert, there will be some benefit of using a frothing machine.
+The microfoam from a frothing machine is more consistent, and you have more control over the level of foaming.
 You can also control the steaming temperature better.
 With a steam wand, you rely on your senses, and a thermometer to make sure you don’t burn the milk.

 The only negative about milk frothers is that they don’t steam milk.
 They heat it up and create a vortex, similarly to a steam wand, but there is no steam.
 For this reason, the taste is just a bit different, but that’s not a bad thing, it’s just different.

 Frothing Milk at Home

 For many, coffee is just a way to get the morning boost.
 Some people feel they can’t function without the daily dose of caffeine.
-The form and taste matters less, is just jolt that counts.
+The form and taste matter less is just the caffeine jolt that counts.
 As some say: “A bad coffee is still better than no coffee”.
 For other though, the caffeine is just the pretense to enjoy life, and have a coffee experience every day.
 So a bad drip coffee with a couple of cup creamers wouldn’t cut it for them.
 My wife and I are these people.
 We like great coffee, but we don’t like to get it at the coffee shop.

-Looking for an easy way to steam and froth milk, my wife discovered this post on the TheKitchn.com where they show how to make frothed milk in mason jar.
+Looking for an easy way to steam and froth milk, my wife discovered this post on the TheKitchn.com where they show how to make frothed milk in a mason jar.
 She quickly realized that the manual method was even more complicated than the steam wand method.
-Well, the method is frugal, it won’t cost you a thing; but I bet you that in a couple of days you’ll give up and get your fix at the closest Starbucks.
-You can probably use one of those handheld milk frothers instead of shaking the jar.
+Well, the method is frugal, it won’t cost you a thing, but I bet you that in a couple of days you’ll give up and get your fix at the closest Starbucks.
+Take my advice, use one of those handheld milk frothers instead of shaking the jar.
 If your budget is frugal, the manual frothers are a great option.
-We wrote a an article comparing manual milk frothers, if you want to learn more.
+We wrote an article comparing manual milk frothers if you want to learn more.